 I see this question all over the internet.
-While CFA versus MBA seems to be the most popular, it is followed closely by CFA versus virtually every other financial or business designation (CFP, CAIA, CPA, etcetera).
+While CFA vs MBA seems to be the most popular, it is followed closely by CFA charter versus virtually every other financial or business designation (CFP, CAIA, CPA, etcetera).

 Obviously, not too many charter holders are going to sell short the designation, so take the following for what it’s worth.

-Two questions on topic CFA versus MBA:
+Two questions on topic CFA vs MBA:

 There’s really two questions here, which designation is most appropriate and which should I pursue first.